commercetools/commercetools-docs-kit/.changeset/proud-candles-end.md

 ---
-"@commercetools-docs/writing-style": patch
+'@commercetools-docs/writing-style': patch
 ---

-Allow more acronyms to be used: `ICU`, `OIDC`.
+Allow more acronyms to be used: `ICU`.